Use low-priority VMs with Batch

 Batch pools can contain both dedicated VMs and low-priority VMs.
 The number of each type of VM can be specified when a pool is created, or changed at any time for an existing pool, using the explicit resize operation or using auto-scale.
-Job and task submission can remain unchanged and do not need to be concerned with the VM types in the pool.
-It is also possible to have a pool completely use low-priority VMs to run jobs as cheaply as possible, but spin up dedicated VMs if the capacity drops below a minimum threshold, to keep jobs running.
+Job and task submission can remain unchanged, regardless of the VM types in the pool.
+You can also configure a pool to completely use low-priority VMs to run jobs as cheaply as possible, but spin up dedicated VMs if the capacity drops below a minimum threshold, to keep jobs running.

-Batch pools automatically seek to the target number of low-priority VMs.
-If VMs are preempted, then Batch will attempt to replace the lost capacity and return to the target.
+Batch pools automatically seek the target number of low-priority VMs.
+If VMs are preempted, then Batch attempts to replace the lost capacity and return to the target.

-In the case of tasks being interrupted, Batch will detect and automatically requeue tasks to be run again.
+When tasks are interrupted, Batch detects and automatically requeues tasks to run again.

-Low-priority VMs have a core quota that differs from that of dedicated VMs.
-The quote for low-priority VMs is higher than that of dedicated VMs, because low-priority VMs cost less.
-See Batch service quotas and limits for more information.
+Low-priority VMs have a separate core quota, differs from the one for dedicated VMs.
+The quota for low-priority VMs is higher than the quota for dedicated VMs, because low-priority VMs cost less.
+For more information, see Batch service quotas and limits.

 Create and update pools